 New charities are established for a number of reasons.
 Grant-making charities can be useful vehicles for managing charitable donations effectively and tax-efficiently.
 In some cases, feeding donations through a grant-making charity is the only way to obtain UK tax relief on donations that will be used to carry out charitable activities.
 For example, this may be the case where the intention is to transfer funding to a body established outside the European Economic Area.

 Various kinds of entity can be established with charitable status.
-Charitable status does not generally derive from the form of the entity but
+Charitable status does notgenerally derive from the form of the entity but rather from the chosen purposes of the entity, and from provisions built into the entity’s governing document that ensure that its assets can only be used for such purposes, and not

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.